SoftwareEngineeringToolDemos/ICSE-2011-Bug-Query-Language/README.md

 <p>
 This repository <b><i>IS NOT</b></i> the original repository for this tool.<br>
 <p>
-The tool is no longer maintained.<br>
+The tool is no longer maintained.
+So there is no project page for the tool.<br>

 In this repository, for Bug Query Language you will find:
 * :x: Source code (not available)